ilectra/durham/docs/hardwarelab/index.md

 ```

 The HPC Hardware Lab @Durham provides Durham and UK researchers with access to cutting edge technologies and facilities.
-It is hosted by the [COSMA HPC facility](https://cosma.readthedocs.io) and receives funding from Durham University, industry partners, UKRI (e.g. through ExCALIBUR) and DiRAC.
+It is hosted within, yet independent of the [COSMA HPC facility](https://cosma.readthedocs.io) and receives funding from Durham University, industry partners, UKRI (e.g. through ExCALIBUR) and DiRAC.

 ![DINE](../images/dine.webp)